[willamette-fcst] Forecast - Monday, August 18th, 2008

-The flow aloft will turn southwesterly overnight, which will stabilize
+The flow aloft will turn southwesterly by tonight, which

-the air mass west of the Cascades and push the thundershower threat over
+will stabilize the air mass and push the thundershower

-An unseasonably strong weather system is forecast to move onshore late
+An unseasonably strong weather system is still forecast to

-Tuesday afternoon, if conditions dry out enough.
-The valley will likely pick
+Tuesday afternoon, if conditions are dry enough.
+The valley

 Tomorrow (19 Aug): Mostly Cloudy.
 Good Chance of Rain Late.
 59/76